ken88ling/rte-strapi/doc/fleets/editFleet.md

       This is structure for the fleet details.
 ```

-### 3. Click on save button on top right to save the new fleet.
+### 3. Click on save button on top right to edit the fleet.